sandra-raphaels-nwankwo/sandra-raphaels-nwankwo/README.md

 - :seedling: I love exploring technical writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and travel around the world!
+- :zap: In my free time, I watch reality shows and travel.

 - :mailbox: I am open to collaborations and opportunities to learn and grow!
 -->